-We are one of the few centres in the region with the experience and expertise in rigid bronchoscopy.
-Rigid bronchoscopy is commonly used to treat central airway obstruction from tuberculosis and various cancers.
-It is performed under general anaesthesia in the Operating Theatre.
+We are one of the few centres in the Asia-Pacific region with the experience and expertise in rigid bronchoscopy (RB).
+Rigid bronchoscopy is commonly used to treat central airway obstruction from malignancies and tuberculosis.
+Unlike its flexible counterpart, it is performed under general anesthesia in the Operating Room (OR).

 Our interventional pulmonologists have been trained in Korea, United States and Germany under renowned leaders in the field.
 We have the highest annual case volume in rigid bronchoscopy in Singapore, and work closely with anesthesiologists who have a special interest in advanced airway management and ventilation techniques.

 We offer a comprehensive range of interventional bronchoscopic modalities such as balloon bronchoplasty, bronchoscopic ablative therapies, metallic and silicone airway stenting, and brachytherapy.
 We also offer whole lung lavage for an uncommon condition called pulmonary alveolar proteinosis.
 It is performed with single lung ventilation in the OR.

 The team also organizes regional courses, and our interventional pulmonologists are frequently invited to speak or teach at IP-related events in the region.